Classroom Training Part 1: Wednesday, November 11, 2020 9:00 am-3:00 pm

 In order to receive the Advocacy & Civic Engagement Achievement Badge, the organization must submit the following items to UNA to be reviewed:

-Theory of change—Document how your mission, vision and values articulate the change you are seeking to bring about and designate your focus on individual change theory (direct service impact), systems change theory (cumulative impact) or both.
+Advocacy plan—Document how your mission, vision and values articulate the change you are seeking to bring about and designate your focus on individual change theory (direct service impact), systems change theory (cumulative impact) or both.
+Effective plans include the following components

 Public narrative—Provide 2-3 samples of public narratives used by the organization and its advocates.
 Examples of content for public narratives include: why individual leaders/advocates are involved in the cause, why community members should care about the cause, what urgent challenges within the community require actions and how individuals can become involved.

-Policy change—Provide an example of a policy change the organization has brought about, is in the process of affecting or has plans to implement.
-Document the plan for bringing about the change, including: key partners and stakeholders, collaboration with elected officials, messaging activities and fostering public support.
+1. Policy change—Provide an example of a policy change the organization has brought about, is in the process of affecting, has plans to implement or is reacting to.

-Educational partnerships— If your organization has partnerships with educational institutions, provide a copy of a contract, memorandum of understanding or other formalized document between your organization and a relevant higher education institution documenting a reciprocal partnership.
-Include revision or version date.
+Educational partnerships—Document current or potential ways for your organization to partner with educational institutions.
+This may include a copy of a contract, memorandum of understanding or other formalized document between your organization and an education institution.
+This may also include examples of current or potential projects with education institutions.

 NOTE: The documentation on the requirements requesting explanation need not be lengthy.
 Clear, concise statements on how the organization meets the requirement listed are sufficient.
 In most cases, three or four lines of description should suffice.